SamratJD/S.W.A.T/README.md

 * **Cloud testing using [SauceLabs](https://saucelabs.com/)** - this feature is also enabled, so that you can execute test cases remotely in the SauceLabs server.

 * Fresh logs are generated in *HTML* format after each test run.
 It uses standard **[log4j](https://logging.apache.org/log4j/2.x/)** for generating the logs.
 * Interactive and detailed execution reports are generated after each test run.
-It used the **[Extent Reports](http://extentreports.com/)** for generating results.
+It used the **[Extent Reports](http://extentreports.com/)** for generating results. s

 ## Test Case Examples
 A sample test case using S.W.A.T. can be found [here](https://github.com/SamratJD/S.W.A.T/blob/master/src/test/java/testCases/BlazeDemoTest.java).